 - You may also like

 Where to Eat & Drink in Downtown Cary

 Get Your Coffee Fix at BREW Coffee Bar

 I have some fantastic eating and drinking places to share with you down below, but first…coffee!
 BREW Coffee Bar opened in Cary in 2016 and Brew does exactly what their name says, brews good quality coffee, in real black ceramic mugs!

 Whenever we explore downtown Cary we always start off at this innovative coffee shop that not only offers all the standard coffee bar items like Espresso, Lattes, Cappuccinos, Americanos, Cold Brew and Drip, but also teas, kombucha, and craft beer!

-I’m mostly a latte drinker and their latte with oat milk is on point, and our kids always enjoy their big muffins and cookies!
+I’m mostly a latte drinker and their latte is on point, and our kids always enjoy their big muffins and cookies!

 The location is very central in Cary if you want to grab and go, but we enjoy the cozy indoor seating and trendy and modern vibe, or the outdoor patio in the warmer months which is good for those with furry friends!